Fed raises key rate by a half-point in bid to tame inflation

 The Fed also announced that it will start reducing its huge $9 trillion balance sheet, which consists mainly of Treasury and mortgage bonds.
 Those holdings more than doubled after the pandemic recession hit as the Fed bought trillions in bonds to try to hold down long-term borrowing rates.
 Reducing the Fed’s holdings will have the effect of further raising loan costs throughout the economy.

-All told, the Fed’s credit tightening will likely mean higher loan rates for many consumers and businesses over time, including for mortgages, credit cards and auto loans.
+Speaking at a news conference Wednesday, Chair Jerome Powell made clear that further large rate hikes are coming.

+“There is a broad sense on the committee,” he said, referring to the Fed, “that additional (half-point) increases should be on the table in the next couple of meetings.”

 With prices for food, energy and consumer goods accelerating, the Fed’s goal is to cool spending — and economic growth — by making it more expensive for individuals and businesses to borrow.
 The central bank hopes that higher borrowing costs will slow spending enough to tame inflation yet not so much as to cause a recession.

 It will be a delicate balancing act.
 The Fed has endured widespread criticism that it was too slow to start tightening credit, and many economists are skeptical that it can avoid causing a recession.